donwojtallo/ev3dev-snake-js/README.md

 How to install and run:

 1. You need to have ev3dev firmware installed on sd card: http://www.ev3dev.org/.
+I highly recommend to setup the Internet     connection on your EV3 brick.
+Otherwise, you will need to install some dependencies manually.
   We will download some Debian packages, so make sure that package lists are up to date:
   ```
   sudo apt-get update